Pr1nceAli/Vehicle-Vault/README.md

 ## Description
 This project is a web application that connects to a database containing a variety of cars.
 Users can search for vehicles, view brands, see car models, and get detailed information on specific models.
-Additionally, users can update model information, create new models, and manage their personal collections including a garage, an all-time garage, and a wishlist.
+Additionally, users can update model information, create new models, and manage their collections including a garage, an all-time garage, and a wishlist.

 ## Features
 - **Search Vehicles:** Users can search for vehicles in the database.
-- **View Brands:** Users can view all car brands currently in the database.
+- **View Brands:** Users can view all car brands in the database.
 - **View Models by Brand:** Users can see all car models associated with a specific brand.
 - **Model Details:** Users can view detailed information about a specific car model.
 - **Update Model Information:** Users can update information on an existing car model.
-- **Add New Model:** Users can create and add a new car model to the database.
+- **Add New Model:** Users can add a new car model to the database.
 - **Manage Garage:** Users can add cars to their current garage, all-time garage, and wishlist.